Welcome to Maun and the Rabbit Team!

 Here you will find updates on all the exciting things we are doing in our class and also lots of useful information for parents and carers.

-The class teacher in our team is Mrs Wright and our Teaching Assistant is Mrs Welch.
+The class teacher in our team is Mrs Wright and our Teaching Assistants are Mrs Welch and Mrs French.

 Rabbit Team have PE on Wednesdays and kits should have the appropriate clothing for both indoor and outdoor PE as they will remain in school all the time.
 PE kits will be sent home for washing every half term.
 If children wear earrings they need to be removed before coming to school on our PE days or, as an alternative, the children can bring their own plasters to school to place over their earrings themselves.
 Water bottles should be clearly labelled with your child’s name and go home every day for cleaning.
 If your child has a packed lunch, they need to bring this in a disposable bag as currently we are not bringing lunch boxes/bags into school.